hyung-hwan/hawk/README.md

  - return
  - while

-However, these words can be used as normal names in the context of a module call.
-For example, mymod::break.
+However, some of these words not beginning with `@` can be used as normal names in the context of a module call.
+For example, `mymod::break`.
 In practice, the predefined names used for built-in commands, functions, and variables are treated as if they are reserved since you can't create another definition with the same name.

 ## Values